microsoft/fluentui/apps/fabric-website/src/pages/Styles/FabricIconsPage/docs/web/FabricIconsUsage.md

 initializeIcons('https://my.cdn.com/path/to/icons/');
 ```

-For more details about what `initializeIcons` does, check out Fabric's [wiki page about icons](https://github.com/microsoft/fluentui/wiki/Using-icons).
+For more details about what `initializeIcons` does, check out Fluent UI's [wiki page about icons](https://github.com/microsoft/fluentui/wiki/Using-icons).

 Once you've initialized the icons, you can use the Icon component in your app like any other Fluent UI component: